 Saturday Evening - Big Band Show

-Nothing takes you back to the atmosphere of the 1940's like a live big band performing all the great hits from the war years.
+Nothing takes you back to the atmosphere of the 1940’s like a live big band performing all the great hits from the war years.
 Guaranteed to get your feet tapping and your legs swinging, sit back and enjoy the music or even get up and dance along.
-If you've never danced The Charleston Step or The Jive but fancy giving it a go then please join in with the dance lessons that will be part of the show.
-Refreshments will be available from The Spiv's Bar and the Allied Forces have managed to acquire some under the counter meat from the butcher that will be available from the BBQ.
+If you’ve never danced The Charleston Step or The Jive but fancy giving it a go then please join in with the dance lessons that will be part of the show.
+Refreshments will be available from The Spiv’s Bar and Signal Tearooms.

 Sunday Evening - Salute to the 1940's

-Join us for a star-studded evening in the Churnet Valley Railway's Salute to the 1940's.
+Join us for a star-studded evening in the Churnet Valley Railway’s Salute to the 1940’s.
 With performances from Vera Lynn, George Formby, Gracie Fields, The Andrews Sisters and other tribute acts this is sure to be a night to remember.
 Feel free to sing-a-long, tap your feet or get up and have a dance as the acts perform the hits of the era.
-Refreshments will be available from The Spiv's Bar and the Allied Forces have managed to acquire some under the counter meat from the butcher that will be available from the BBQ.
+Refreshments will be available from The Spiv’s Bar and the Signal Tearooms.

 With the event being aimed as a family fun event we do ask that visitors wishing to join in with the weekend’s activities pay respect towards the history of this time period.
 For this reason, we ask that no one is to wear the uniform of the Nazi party including the Swastika, the uniform of the Gestapo or the uniform of the black Allgemeine SS.
 Anyone found to be in contravention of this request will be removed from the event without the right of a refund.
 This extends to anyone who attempts to dress as personnel directly associated with said organisations.